Updated: Jun 9

 "The just shall live by faith."
 (Romans 1:17) What powerful words.
 These words ignited the heart of Martin Luther and sparked the Reformation.
 After centuries of darkness the church finally saw a ray of light and hope.
 But what does it mean to live by faith?
-How does this passage speak to our lives today?

 I think the answer is simple.
 The baby in this photo has complete dependance and faith in their father.
 Everything this child needs will be looked after.
 There is no stress or worry.
 Do we rest with the same complete faith and trust in our Heavenly father?